webpro/grunt-release-it/README.md

 # Grunt Release It!

 Interactive release tool for Git repositories.
-Publish to npm.
-Optionally build and release to a distribution/component repository.
+Options: run build command first, release to distribution repository (or branch), create GitHub release, publish to npm.

-Automatically increments version in package.json, commit, tag, push, publish, done.
+Automatically bump version, commit, tag, push, done.

 This is the Grunt plugin of [Release It!](https://github.com/webpro/release-it)